 Read more about Foreign Policy Of The United States: Powers of The President and Congress, Historical Overview, Law, Foreign Aid, Military, Covert Actions, Human Rights, War On Drugs, Criticism, Support

-Famous quotes containing the words foreign policy, policy and/or foreign:
+Famous quotes containing the words united states, foreign policy, foreign, policy, united and/or states:

 —Franklin D. Roosevelt (18821945)